leo-editor/leo-editor/leo/doc/importers.md

 The old importers handled nested language constructs by recursively rescanning them.
 The new importers handle each line of the input file exactly once, non-recursively, line by line.

 The old importers kept strict track of indentation.
-This presereved indentation, but required a complex code-generation infrastructure.
+This preserved indentation, but required a complex code-generation infrastructure.
 The new importers handle indentation implicitly.
 As a result, the new importers can *regularize* leading whitespace for most languages.
 Python requires that leading whitespace be preserved, but this too is done quite simply.
 #The Importer class
 All but the simplest importers are subclasses of the Importer class, in leo.plugins.importers.linescanner.py.
 The Importer class defines default methods that subclasses that subclasses are (usually) free to override.

 **`i.run`** is the top-level driver code.
-It calls each stage of a **four-stage pipeline**.
-Few importers need to override it.
+It calls each stage of a **five-stage pipeline**.
+Few importers will need to override `i.run`.

+Stage 0, **`i.check_blanks_and_tabs`, checks to see that leading whitespace appears consistently in all input lines, and are consistent with `@tabwidth`.
+If not, certain kinds of perfect-import checks must be disabled in stage 4...

 Stage 1, **`i.gen_lines`**, generates nodes.
 Most importers override `i.gen_lines`; a few use `i.gen_lines` as it is.